Katleho10/Mall-Customer-Segmentation/README.md

 ## Mall-Customer-Segmentation

-The main aim of this project is to understand the customers who can easily be a target market so that the it can be given to marketing team and plan the strategy accordingly
+The primary objective of this project is to gain a comprehensive understanding of potential customers who are likely to be part of the target market.
+This information will be provided to the marketing team to assist them in devising an appropriate strategy.